-When Christopher Columbus sighted the island on his second voyage in 1493, he named it after his older brother Bartholomeo.
+When Christopher Columbus sighted the island on his second voyage in 1493, he named it after his older brother Bartolomeo.
 The first Europeans who attempted to settle the island, in 1648, were French colonists.
 They were soon killed by Caribs.
-Norman Huguenots gave it another try about 25 years later and prospered, not due to farming (which was near impossible) or fishing, but by setting up a way station for French pirates plundering Spanish galleons.
-You can still hear traces of the old Norman dialect in towns such as Flamands and Corossol.
+Norman Huguenots gave it another try in 1659 and prospered, not due to farming (which was near impossible) or fishing, but by setting up a way station for French pirates plundering Spanish galleons.

-In 1784, the French king Louis XVI gave St-Barth to the Swedish king Gustaf III in exchange for trading rights in Gôteburg.
-There are still many reminders of the Swedish rule – such as the name Gustavia, St-Barth’s continuing duty-free status, and several buildings and forts – on the island.
-However, Sweden sold St-Barth back to France in 1878 after declining trade, disease and a destructive fire affected the island.
+In 1784, the French king Louis XVI gave St-Barth to the Swedish king Gustaf III in exchange for trading rights in Göteborg.
+There are still many reminders of Swedish rule on the island – such as the name Gustavia, St-Barth’s continuing duty-free status, and several buildings and forts.
+However, Sweden sold St-Barth back to France in 1878 after declining trade, increasing disease and a destructive fire affected the island.

 Throughout the 19th and early 20th centuries, St-Barth wasn’t much more than a quaint French backwater, and life was tough for residents.
 Without the lush vegetation typical of the Caribbean, farming was difficult.
 Many former slaves emigrated to surrounding islands to find work, leaving St-Barth one of the only islands in the region without a substantial African population.

-In the 1950s, tourists slowly started arriving at the tiny airport on small planes and private jets.
-The scrubby island suddenly found new natural resources: beaches, sunsets, quiet.
-Quick-thinking islanders created laws limiting mass tourism to guard their hard-earned lifestyle; as a result, you won’t see casinos, high-rise hotels or fast-food chains, but you will pay for the atmosphere.
+In 1946, St-Barth, as a member of Guadeloupe, was part of an overseas région and département.
+By the 1950s tourists slowly started arriving at the tiny airport on small planes and private jets.
+The rugged island suddenly found new natural resources: beaches, sunsets, quiet.
+Quick-thinking islanders created laws limiting mass tourism to guard their hard-earned lifestyle; as a result, you won’t see casinos, high-rise hotels or fast-food chains, but you will pay for the unspoiled atmosphere.